tomneep/agate/agate/README.md

-# Agate - climb TRE ingestion monitoring system
+# Agate - CLIMB-TRE ingestion monitoring system

 Agate is a system to monitor and report on the status of attempts to ingest date into climb TRE.

-Note that this works entirly in terms of ingestion *atempts* and 2 different attempts to ingest the same datafile are totally independent.
+Note that this works entirely in terms of ingestion *attempts* and 2 different attempts to ingest the same datafile are totally independent.

 In includes a database of ingestion attempts, recoding their UUIDs, each attached to a site and project.